erikpetersen2/infosec/Labs/Setting-Up-Your-Lab-Environment.md

-When installing VirtualBox on Mac OSX, you will need to navigate to the Security & Privacy tab of your System Settings, click the lock in the lower left-hand corner, authenticate via password of biometrics, and then check the available box to allow Oracle VirtualBox to make changes to your system.
+When installing VirtualBox on Mac OSX, you will need to navigate to the Security & Privacy tab of your System Settings, click the lock in the lower left-hand corner, authenticate via password or biometrics, and then check the available box to allow Oracle VirtualBox to make changes to your system.
 If you do not complete this step, you will be unable to provision any virtual machines. <b> To repair your installation if you have run into this issue,